A Guide to Completing Your Professional Development Plan (PDP)

 As a ‘continuous’ plan, the timing of the conversations is not linked to the performance management year.
 We suggest that your conversation should take place over the summer months with your PDP being submitted to your Office Head, who will forward it onto the Learning and Development Mailbox, by 11th November at the latest.
-You will be reminded of this deadline through the Corporate Bulletin.
+You will be reminded of precise deadlines and procedures through the Corporate Bulletin.

 We need to ensure that we capture organisational development needs so that we can respond positively to these, for example, through the Corporate Learning and Development Programme.
 Submitting PDPs is part of this process which is why this deadline is important.
 This will enable the HR Office to consider any trends in organisation wide staff development needs when agreeing priorities with Leadership Group in January of each year.

 The Professional Development Plan

 In this section, you should capture your more immediate development needs either for your current role or, perhaps if you have ambitions to move to another role.
 Consider what development activities should enable you to be successful in achieving your shorter term goals.